 How to travel to New York City on a budget.
 Whether you’re planning a girls weekend or a family trip to NYC, follow these tips on where to stay, shop, and eat in New York on the cheap.

-I’ve met some people that want to visit New York City, but never have because they think it’s too expensive.
-I think that’s a shame because New York City is one of the best cities in the world and can be affordable on even a student budget.
+I’ve met people that told me they want to visit New York City, but haven’t gone because they think it’s too expensive.
+That’s a shame because New York City is one of the best cities in the world and it can be affordable on even a tight budget.

 1. Save money with the New York Pass

 New York is a big city and there’s lots of fun things to do and see.
 It can be challenging to plan an itinerary and determine which attractions to spend your money on.